Parasite Blood Test

 Babesia is another parasite tested for in this blood test.
 Babesia is a parasite typically transmitted through the saliva of infected ticks (e.g. deer).
 Babesia infects the red blood cells of humans and, often, the symptoms are mild.
 Sometimes, however, babesiosis can progress to more severe issues such as red blood cell destruction and liver problems.

-This parasite lab test checks for malaria and babesia.
+This parasite lab test includes for malaria and babesia.
 This particular blood test is not recommended for the detection of microfilaria.
 Additionally, one negative parasite result cannot completely rule out the absence of a blood parasite and repeat testing should be considered, depending on the clinical context, in consultation with your licensed medical provider.
+The parasite blood test is part of the more comprehensive infection panel test.
+For general toxin screening, the toxin panel test is a better option.

 - A doctor's lab order